 EXTRAS: sunshine, sea breeze, and first-rate view of Catalina Island on a clear day.

-A notorious "stealth" sculpture with a sense of humor, this piece by Ken Marshall evaded removal for years due to its popularity, and became bona fide when Pasadena officially adopted it in 2011.
+A famous "stealth" sculpture with a sense of humor, this piece by Ken Marshall evaded removal for years due to its popularity, and became bona fide when Pasadena officially, and wisely, adopted it in 2011.